Early English Lyrics

 E. K. Chambers and F. Sidgwick, eds., Early English Lyrics (London: A. H. Bullen, 1907)

-Collections of this sort, which access some of the oldest examples that we have, point out that the types of songs sung during the Christmas-tide — that is roughly from the beginning of Advent to the Presentation in the Table, Feb.
+Collections of this sort, which access some of the oldest examples that we have, point out that the types of songs sung during the Christmas-tide — that is roughly from the beginning of Advent to the Presentation in the Temple, Feb.
 2 — are much broader than the types of songs that we sing today.
-In particular, while we concentrate on the Nativity, the First Advent, in older days, there was a greater emphasis on songs that also celebrate the Second Advent, the Second Coming of Christ.
+In particular, while we concentrate on the Nativity, that is the First Advent, in older days, there was a greater emphasis on songs that also celebrate the Second Advent, the Second Coming of Christ.

 Christo Paremus Cantica (First Line: When Crist was born of Mary free)